Naqsh-e Jahan Square: The Imperial Bazaar

 The Grand Bazaar of Isfahan is a historic market and one of the oldest and largest bazaars in the Middle East.
 Although the present structure dates back to the Safavid era, parts of it are more than a thousand years old, dating back to the Seljuk era.
 It is a vaulted, two kilometer street linking the old city with the new.

 UNESCO

-Naqsh-e Jahan Square is considered one of UNESCO's World Heritage Sites.
+Naqsh-e Jahan Square is one of UNESCO's World Heritage Sites.